-The coronavirus pandemic and subsequent lockdown has affected millions of businesses in a variety of ways.
+The coronavirus pandemic and subsequent lockdown have affected millions of businesses in a variety of ways.
 Whether your company closed down its offices entirely and furloughed all staff, or made the swift transition to all employees working remotely, it’s now time to prepare to return to work.

 Read on to discover how your employees can return to work safely, following the best practices and procedures necessary to adhere to the government’s guidance, make the relevant modifications to your office space, and follow up via your performance management tools so that everyone stays in the loop.